-- Have Special Offers for Servicemen: Members of the public and the military can request loans of about $50,000 to finance the construction of a new swimming pool.
+- Have Special Offers for Servicemen: Members of the public and military members can request loans of about $50,000 to finance the construction of a new swimming pool.

 - Extended Repayment Period: The repayment period is usually about five years.

 - Excludes other People: You must be a member of that credit union, reside in their region of operation, and work in a specific industry to apply for these loans.